bar-ji/uufo/readme.txt

-Run the exe inside of build or run shortcut in root dir
+Run the exe inside of build.
+You can try the shortcut however some users experienced graphic not being loaded.